Themefic-Team/hydra-booking/readme.txt

 Yes, Hydra is a WordPress booking plugin free of cost and available on WordPress.org.
 The free version will always remain free.
 However, there is also a Pro version with additional features available for purchase on our official website.

-=  Does Hydra Booking integrate with third-party CRM and scheduling calendar services? = Yes, it supports CRM integrations such as Zoho and FluentCRM and calendar syncing with Google Calendar, Apple Calendar, and Outlook Calendar.
-Such versatile integration makes Hydra Booking the best WordPress calendar booking plugin.
+=  Does Hydra Booking integrate with third-party CRM and scheduling calendar services? = Yes.
+Hydra Booking supports integrations with popular CRMs like Zoho and FluentCRM, along with calendar synchronization for Google Calendar, Apple Calendar, and Outlook Calendar.

 =  Can I create forms with different WordPress Forms plugins? = Hydra Booking integrates with popular form plugins like Fluent Forms and Contact Form 7, with support for Gravity Forms and more coming soon for enhanced flexibility.